99.9% success rate Google Search API

-So, in this guide, I'll walk you through extracting article titles, authors, and links using Python and our web scraper API.
-By the end of it, you’ll have an efficient solution to gather scholarly data without worrying about constant blocks and bans
+So, in this guide, I'll walk you through extracting article titles, authors, and links using Python and a simple web scraper API.
+By the end of it, you'll have an efficient solution to gather Google Scholar data without worrying about constant blocks and bans.

 Quick Answer (TL;DR)